340 First St.

 - Please notify us in early April that you are expecting HF Group to rebind your books over the summer.
 All orders must be received by June 25th to guarantee that they will be returned by the start of school.

-- Depending on location, you may be asked to ship orders of less than 100 books.
+- Depending on location, you may be asked to ship orders of fewer than 75 books.

 - Textbooks will be bound using PUR or Double Fan Adhesive Binding.
 Unless requested otherwise, All textbooks will be rebound using our T4C method, producing an attractive graphic cover for each book.
 In rare cases, we may be unable to produce a graphic cover image if the supplied book is not in good shape or the cover is missing.
-In this case we will cover with buckram and stamped lettering on the spine.
+In this case, we will cover with Library Summit with stamped lettering on the spine.

 - Please do not remove the covers from books prior to sending them in.
 If your books are missing covers already, we can still rebind them, but having the original covers is helpful.